GWR 2800 Class: Prototype

+Construction

-The most visible difference between No. 97 and the first of the 1905 production batch was the higher pitch of the boiler (8 ft 2 in opposed to 7 ft 8+1/2 in).
+The most visible difference between No. 97 (the prototype locomotive) and the first of the 1905 production batch was the higher pitch of the boiler (8 ft 2 in opposed to 7 ft 8+1/2 in).
 At first the prototype was given a 4000 impgal tender but almost without exception the 2800s were harnessed to the 3500 impgal variety throughout their working lives.
 Superheating was incorporated into the class from 1909 with No. 2808 the first to be retro-fitted.
 Other modifications centred on improving the weight distribution, altering smokebox lengths and fitting larger diameter chimneys.

-The 84 2800s built by Churchward were constructed over more than a decade and remained the GWR's principal long haul freight engines throughout the 1920s and 1930s.
+The 84 2800s were the GWR's principal long haul freight engines throughout the 1920s and 1930s.
 The only serious problem met with in traffic was with the sealing of the internal steam pipes and beginning in 1934 most of the class had them replaced with outside pipes.
-This change, along with a side-window cab, were the only notable changes for the later construction when a further 83 locomotives were built over a mere 3 years from 1938.
+This change, along with a side-window cab, were the only notable changes made for the later construction, when a further 83 locomotives were built in just 3 years from 1938, as the 2884 class.

 Operation

-The 2800 class was particularly used for hauling heavy trains of coal from the South Wales coalfields to the large conurbations served by the GWR, and large numbers were allocated to sheds in South Wales, but the type was the main heavy freight type on the GWR and was used across the network.
-Due to the variety of freight flows it was found that individual locomotives could spend extended periods away from their home shed and a container was added to the left hand valence which carried details of boiler washout dates to ensure that this necessary activity was carried out in a timely manner.
+The 2800 class was particularly used for hauling heavy trains of coal from the South Wales coalfields to the large conurbations served by the GWR, and large numbers of the class were allocated to sheds in South Wales.
+However, the class was the primary heavy freight locomotive on the GWR, and therefore saw use across the railway network.
+Due to the variety of freight flows, it was found that individual locomotives could spend extended periods away from their home shed, and a container was added to the left hand valence which carried details of boiler washout dates to ensure that this necessary activity was carried out in a timely manner.
 There was no differentiation in duties between the original 2800 class of 1905 and the modified 2884 design of the 1930s.

-At the outbreak of World War II, an order was placed for 60 additional locomotives for use in France, but this was cancelled following the evacuation at Dunkirk, the 10 engines that had already been completed being included in the GWR stocklist.

 Oil firing

-Between 1945 and 1947, coal shortages caused GWR to experiment with oil fired 2800 locomotives and 12 of the 2800 class were converted.
-They were renumbered into the 4800 series, which necessitated re-numbering the entire 4800 class autotanks into the 1400 series, and reclassified as 1400 class.
-The experiment, encouraged by the government was abandoned in 1948 once the extra maintenance costs were calculated and the bill had arrived for the imported oil.
+The 2800 class, as constructed, burnt coal as its means of creating and maintaining the fire necessary to heat the water in its boiler.
+Between 1945 and 1947, coal shortages caused GWR to experiment with oil fired locomotives, as such, 12 of the 2800 class were converted.
+They were renumbered to the 4800 series, which necessitated re-numbering the entire 4800 class autotanks into the 1400 series.
+The experiment, encouraged by the Government, was abandoned in 1948 once the extra maintenance costs, and the cost of burning oil instead of coal were realised.